yoriiis/step-manager/README.md

 ### isReverseNavigation

-The `isReverseNavigation()` function check if the navigation is reversed.
+The `isReverseNavigation()` function checks if the navigation is reversed.
 The function can be called inside the `onChange` function.

 ```javascript
 manager.Router.isReverseNavigation()